Zaldibar: History

 The elizate of Zaldua, today Zaldibar, was part of the ancient merindad of Durango and had voice and right to vote in the Juntas of Guerendiaga, where it occupied the seat number seven.
 As it is common with the elizates, the original date of founding is unknown.
-Tradition goes that the Navarre king Sancho II of Pamplona (935-994) lived ten years in one of the towers of Zaldibar as a prisoner.
+Tradition goes that the Navarre king Sancho II of Pamplona (935–994) lived ten years in one of the towers of Zaldibar as a prisoner.

 The owners of the afore-mentioned tower controlled several territories of what today is Zaldibar.
-There are historical data that places the construction of the San Andres church (the church of the town) in the 13th century.
+There are historical data that places the construction of the San Andrés church (the church of the town) in the 13th century.
 The church was reconstructed in 1778 from previous damage.

 Zaldibar harbours an industrial dumping landfill managed by the private company VerterRecycling.
-In early February 2020, a landslide in the landfill blocked the main Bilbao-San Sebastián motorway, bringing about a major environmental disaster.
+In early February 2020, a landslide in the landfill blocked the main Bilbao–San Sebastián motorway, bringing about a major environmental disaster.
 Two operators remained missing under toxic mud for several weeks.